chef-boneyard/chef-web-docs-2016/chef_master/source/config_rb_policyfile.rst

 |policyfile rb|
 =====================================================

-.. warning:: This feature is new and expiremental.
+.. warning:: This feature is new and experimental.
 Some aspects of the design have not yet been finalized.
 If you are new to |chef|, please don't use it.
 If you are an experienced user, please try it out and provide feedback.
 If you do use it, please do so in a location that is isolated from production code.

 A policy file allows you to specify in a single document the cookbook revisions and recipes that should be applied by the |chef client|.
 A policy file is uploaded to the |chef server|, where it is associated with a group of nodes.
 When these nodes are configured by the |chef client|, the |chef client| will make decisions based on settings in the policy file, and will build a run-list based on that information.
 A policy file may be versioned, and then promoted through deployment stages to safely and reliably deploy new configuration.